 Managing fibro fog at the best of times is difficult, but how can you manage fibro fog at work?
 In this post I share five practical tips for managing fibro fog or cognitive dysfunction associated with chronic illness.
 This post was written a few years ago when I had just one baby.
 But all of these tips hold true at all times.

 Starting a new job is both a time of increased fatigue and an opportunity to begin good habits for managing yourself.

 In my first few weeks of a new job that bears more responsibility and has required a lot of fast learning, the fatigue levels have increased.

-Luckily there are a few ways to work with this:
+Luckily there are a few ways to work with fibro fog at work

-- Rest.
 This is a hard one with the baby, my morning is rushed and there isn’t much time for an afternoon rest.
-The weeks that my husband is on nightshift I try to take advantage and have him pick up baby so I can rush home and actually lie down with the heatpack.
+The weeks that my husband is on nightshift I try to take advantage and have him pick up baby so I can rush home and actually lie down with the heat pack.
 The weeks he is working until 6pm I just have to try to grab snippets of time to sit down.

-- Exercise.
 It can slip when you’re exhausted, learning a new routine and it’s cold.
 My knee problem hasn’t helped.
 However, even a 15 minute walk is counted as success at the moment.
-Keep it managable and positive (build yourself up for what you do, don’t beat yourself up for what you don’t.)
+Keep it manageable and positive (build yourself up for what you do, don’t beat yourself up for what you don’t.)

 Do you have any other suggestions?

 Do you need some help managing chronic pain and fatigue at work?
 The Working with Chronic Pain and Fatigue program combines practical tools for helping you to cope at work and things to do after work.